 Janet Madsen joined the PAN team in April 2017 as the Capacity Building and Knowledge Translation Coordinator.
 Janet has worked in BC’s HIV communities for over 20 years, primarily with Positive Women’s Network, as well as on a few small contracts with PAN over the last few years.
-Janet has a BA and MA in English and has lived in different parts of Canada.
+Janet has lived in different parts of Canada.
 She and her partner Tracy live with their two teens and scruffy dog, Miller.

 What first piqued your interest in the HIV and/or HCV sector?

 I got involved in the HIV community when I came out in the queer community many years ago, and men I knew were getting sick.
 I took part in public activism and marches to fight stigma and make queers visible.
 I saw homophobia play a huge part in stigma and as I learned more about HIV itself, I became interested in the scientific research as well.

 I was lucky enough to find a job that mixed my interest in the social justice aspects of HIV work with improving health literacy about the disease.
 I worked with Positive Women’s Network for a long time supporting women to learn more about their illness and become empowered to address discrimination in many ways.

 One of the things I love about doing this work is that it is driven by passionate people who are committed to great change.

 How do you see the impact of your work in the “real world”?

 My kids will tell you about the impact in their immediate real world!
 They roll their eyes and say, “Yes mom…” when I get going on social justice or sexual health.
 Over the years of my immersion in HIV and more recently, HCV work, I have talked with lots of people – other parents, teachers at my kids’ schools, people I meet – about HIV, HCV, and the social realities of health overall.
 I hope that my words and work have had an impression on people in the big scheme of things.

 How do you engage the community in your work?